Linking discrete and continuous models of cell birth and migration: Abstract

 \section{Abstract}

-Self-organization of individuals within large collectives occurs throughout biology, with examples including locust swarming and cell formation of embryonic tissues.
+Self-organisation of individuals within large collectives occurs throughout biology.
 Mathematical models can help elucidate the individual-level mechanisms behind these dynamics, but analytical tractability often comes at the cost of biological intuition.
 Discrete models provide straightforward interpretations by tracking each individual yet can be computationally expensive.
 Alternatively, continuous models supply a large-scale perspective by representing the ``effective" dynamics of infinite agents, but their results are often difficult to translate into experimentally relevant insights.
-We address this challenge by quantitatively linking spatio-temporal dynamics of discrete and continuous models in settings with biologically realistic, time-varying cell numbers.
-Motivated by zebrafish-skin pattern formation, we create a continuous framework describing the movement and proliferation of a single cell population by upscaling rules from a discrete model.
-We introduce and fit scaling parameters to account for discrepancies between these two frameworks in terms of cell numbers, considering movement and birth separately.
+We address this challenge by quantitatively linking spatio-temporal dynamics of continuous models and individual-based data in settings with biologically realistic, time-varying cell numbers.
+Specifically, we introduce and fit scaling parameters in continuous models to account for discrepancies that can arise from low cell numbers and localised interactions.
+We illustrate our approach on an example motivated by zebrafish-skin pattern formation, in which we create a continuous framework describing the movement and proliferation of a single cell population by upscaling rules from a discrete model.
 Our resulting continuous models accurately depict ensemble average agent-based solutions when migration or proliferation act alone.
 Interestingly, the same parameters are not optimal when both processes act simultaneously, highlighting a rich difference in how combining migration and proliferation affects discrete and continuous dynamics.